Category: Book Reviews

 Review: Ms Ice Sandwich by Mieko Kawakami

 Mieko Kawakami is one of my favourite authors, at least regarding works from the twenty-first century.
-All of her works have scored 4/5 and above here on The Steady Read, which should indicate my fondness for her writing style and handling of stories.
-However, as this setup may allude to (and the score above), Ms…
+All of her works have scored four stars and above here on The Steady Read, which should indicate my fondness for her writing style and handling of stories.
+However, as this introduction (and the rating above) may allude to,…

 -